Level3-REST/site/doc/profiles/home.md

 Profile: <https://level3.rest/profiles/home>
 ```

 The Home resource is the top resource for a graph of related resources.
 Homes cannot be deleted or edited in any way.
-A Home resource typically has no ID data in it’s URI, which is a stable location for clients to access directly.
+A Home resource typically has no ID data in its URI, which is a stable location for clients to access directly.

 ### Discovery